matthewmain/kiss_the_sky/prototype_1/README.md

 - [ ] energy: storage, usage for growth rate

-- [?] add ability to slow scene without affecting the physics--possibly by rendering based on time instead of screen refresh? possibly, but better if can keep same frame rate...
+- [ ] (?) add ability to slow scene without affecting the physics--possibly by rendering based on time instead of screen refresh, but probably better if can keep same frame rate...